HEALTH RISKS OF MOLAR HYPOMINERALISATION

 Seow Graphs pic

-Strong scientific evidence identifies Molar Hypomineralisation as a principal risk factor for childhood tooth decay, at both individual and population levels.
-For example, a recent report from Australia showed that chalky "baby teeth" (primary dentition) decayed rapidly compared with normal teeth from the same mouths (left picture).
-The picture on the right shows that decay occurred on the 2-year molars mostly, as did chalky enamel (53% and 64% of respective totals).
-We conclude that rapidly-decaying, chalky 2-year molars accounted for most of the decay in these preschoolers.
-This study was particularly strong not only because it tracked the same kids over time (longitudinal study), but also because a rigorous "caries prevention" program (dietary & oral hygiene advice, regular checkups & fluoride treatment) was applied – so what we're seeing is essentially "unpreventable decay" at homecare level in a low-caries population.
-A recent Brazilian study of "adult teeth" (permanent dentition) – also longitudinal – made similar findings with chalky 6-year molars, and a report from Columbia extended the link to chalky 12-year molars.
+The first Australian study (Seow et al., 2016) established that chalky "baby teeth" (primary dentition) decayed rapidly compared with normal teeth from within the same mouths (i.e. at individual level).
+To illustrate their findings more clearly, we made two colour-coded graphs (above) from the authors' tabulated data.
+The left graph shows that chalky teeth decayed much faster than normal teeth, particularly soon after their eruption into the mouth.
+For example, at age 4 years, chalky teeth had decayed 6-times more often than normal teeth.
+On the right we see that decay occurred on the 2-year molars mostly, as did chalky enamel (53% and 64% of respective totals).
+The same pattern was seen for 1-year molars but not the front teeth (incisors, canines).
+We infer that rapidly-decaying, chalky molars potentially accounted for half of the decay in these preschoolers.
+This study was particularly strong not only because it tracked the same kids over time (longitudinal study), but also because a rigorous "caries prevention" program (dietary & oral hygiene advice, regular checkups & fluoride treatment) was maintained throughout – so what we're seeing here is essentially "unpreventable decay" at homecare level in a low-caries population.
+A 2016 Brazilian study of "adult teeth" (permanent dentition) – also longitudinal – made similar findings with chalky 6-year molars, and a report from Columbia extended the link to chalky 12-year molars.

-This knowledge isn't new.
-A groundbreaking 1949 report linked "chalky spots" (now called "demarcated opacities") to decay, noting firstly in the laboratory that acid corroded the chalky enamel more rapidly than normal enamel.
+The link between MH and childhood decay isn't new.
+A groundbreaking 1949 report from the USA linked "chalky spots" (now called "demarcated opacities") to decay, noting firstly in the laboratory that acid corroded the chalky enamel more rapidly than normal enamel.
 Secondly, in the clinic, linkage was observed between those teeth most frequently exhibiting chalky opacities (the 6-year molars) and the tooth-type already established as most prone to decay (6-year molars, again).

 Between these old and new findings resides a wealth of supporting evidence coming from the D3 and caries research fields.
-However, much of it is muddled because most studies weren't specifically designed to ask what today we recognise are the key questions, as follow:
+However, much of it is circumstantial if not muddled because most studies weren't specifically designed to ask what today we recognise are the key questions, as follow:

 • Q1: Is chalky enamel more prone to decay than normal enamel? – yes, it's less resistant to acid attack (being porous and more chalk-like than normal), and also prone to wear away or crumble (during chewing or cleaning), being weaker than normal.
 Dental plaque also gets extra shelter (hiding places) from the rough/porous surface of chalky opacities, and the sensitivity of chalky enamel (see toothache, below) can hamper plaque removal (tooth brushing).

-• Q2: Are hypomineralised teeth more prone to decay than normal teeth in the same mouth? – yes, as seen above (left picture) and reported by others (e.g. here, here).
+• Q2: Are hypomineralised teeth more prone to decay than normal teeth in the same mouth? – yes, as seen in the first Australian study above (Study 1, left graph) and reported by others (e.g. here, here).

-• Q3: Are 2-year, 6-year and 12-year molars more prone to chalky opacities than other teeth? – yes, as noted above (right picture, and 1949 study) and also evidenced by numerous prevalence studies conducted around the world.
+• Q3: Are 2-year, 6-year and 12-year molars more prone to chalky opacities than other teeth? – yes, as noted above (Study 1, right graph, and 1949 study) and also evidenced by numerous prevalence studies conducted around the world.

-• Q4: Are 2-year, 6-year and 12-year molars the most decay-prone teeth in the baby and adult (primary and permanent) dentitions, respectively? – yes, as seen above (right picture) and also evident from numerous caries investigations (e.g. here, here, here).
+• Q4: Are 2-year, 6-year and 12-year molars the most decay-prone teeth in the baby and adult (primary and permanent) dentitions, respectively? – yes, as seen above (Study 1, right graph) and also evident from numerous caries investigations (e.g. here, here, here).

 • Q5: Do the commonest locations of decay and D3s on chalky molars coincide? – yes, both hypomineralisation and decay are predominantly located in the "top" (occlusal, or chewing) area of the tooth (e.g. here, here, here and here).
 Other D3s (surface pits and grooves and 'occlusal fissures') may also contribute but the association with hypomin remains when they're excluded (e.g. here).